rails/rails/guides/source/configuring.md

 The schema dumper adds one additional configuration option:

 * `ActiveRecord::SchemaDumper.ignore_tables` accepts an array of tables that should _not_ be included in any generated schema file.
-This setting is ignored unless `config.active_record.schema_format == :ruby`.

 ### Configuring Action Controller